vi4m/OAuth2Swift/README.md

 # OAuth2Swift

 OAuth2 middleware for Zewo Swift framework.
-Works well also on Linux systems.
+Works well on OSX, Linux and other systems supported by Zewo.

 Currently it plays nicely with the Google OAuth2 systems only.